 Having a solid plan in place will give you the best chance of success as you start your new business.

-What Are the Responsibilities of a Business Executor?
+Responsibilities of a Business Executor

 - Filing the articles of organization with the state

-- Preparing and filing annual reports
+- Preparing and filing an annual report

-- Maintaining corporate records
+- Maintaining business records

 - Obtaining tax ID numbers

 - Handling legal matters on behalf of the limited liability company (LLC)

 - In charge of protecting the company's assets and bank account.

 In addition, an LLC executor may provide valuable support and guidance during the early stages of your business.
 They can help you get organized and make sure all legal paperwork is in order.